-The Background Check Consent and Waiver Release Form must be submitted to USEF's third-party background check vendor and the USEF Designee cleared before he or she may perform services for USEF.
-Upon submission of the Background Check Consent and Waiver Release Form, USEF will request that its vendor perform the background check.
-As part of its background check, the vendor will run a full background screen that includes at least the following search components below.
+The Criminal Background Check Consent and Waiver Release Form must be submitted to USEF's third-party criminal background check vendor and the USEF Designee cleared before he or she may perform services for USEF.
+Upon submission of the Criminal Background Check Consent and Waiver Release Form, USEF will request that its vendor perform the criminal background check.
+As part of its criminal background check, the vendor will: